ABOUT CITY MANAGER GARY MILLIMAN

 In 2019 he received the Herman Kehrli Award for outstanding public service from the League of Oregon Cities, and was named a Life Member of ICMA after 45 years of distinguished service to the profession.

-He currently serves as a Municipal Court Judge in four rural Oregon communities.
+He currently serves as a Municipal Court Judge in six rural Oregon communities.